 Conflict Resolution Reports

 We have not generated this page to create conflict, but to draw attention to the conflict that has been created.
 As contributors to human fulfillment, ecological sustainability, and integrated city design, we are here to work diligently toward the creation of a unified socio-economic network of integrated city systems that function for our fulfillment and ecological stability (we call this system, Community).
 We do not particularly like drawing attention to conflict, but it is necessary if we are to learn from conflict, and reduce its occurrence in the future.
 Hence, it is important to shed light on points of conflict so that we can learn from them and move forward together in some sort of closer and more fulfilling alignment.
 If we ignore conflict, then the conflict is likely to spread (or even, just continue).
+Conflict is a source of information to be used for learning and growing.

 This page exists as both a record of conflict, and platform for learning, so that we may minimize conflict in the future and maintain more open channels of communication.
 The Auravana societal standards shed light on the harm that conflict brings to our fulfillment and the expression of our highest potential selves.
 They also discuss the topic of “negativity”, because it easy to view this webpage (a page on conflict resolution) from the perspective of “negativity”, and forget that from a space of dissonance can come resonance and positive change.
 Please do a search within the specifications for the term “negativity” if you would like a complete definition of the term, and a discussion of why and how the term is used therein.